scownie/scownie.github.io/about/index.md

 Before postgraduate study I worked as a public relations consultant for a number of technology brands, from start-ups to blue-chips.
 For more information about my professional and educational history, please see the C.V. tab.

 The bulk of my programming experience is in Java.
-I'm particularly interested in the intersection of language, technology, and art - visual, aural or otherwise.
+I'm particularly interested in the intersection of language, technology, and art - be it visual, aural or otherwise.
 Outside my university studies I'm working on several NLP-related projects, which I'll be adding to the Projects page soon.